aikolagent-dev/ai_keyopinionleader/README.md

 ## Disclaimer

-This project, **AI_KOL_AGENT**, is designed for educational and informational purposes only and is not intended to promote or endorse any specific cryptocurrency, token, or financial product.
+This project, **kolopinionleader.exe**, is designed for educational and informational purposes only and is not intended to promote or endorse any specific cryptocurrency, token, or financial product.
 The generated "shill" messages are created automatically by AI and should not be construed as financial advice or investment recommendations.